Many factors can influence sleep quality, ranging from diet and stress to a lack of physical activity during the day and job-related concerns.

 Certain foods and beverages can make it difficult to sleep at night if consumed several hours before bedtime.
 However, if you do not want to have sleepless nights, avoid stimulants such as nicotine, caffeine, and sugar.
 Furthermore, avoid going when you are hungry or bloated.
 Both of these feelings may keep you awake at night.

 Dinner should be eaten three to four hours before going to bed to give your body time to digest it.
+Something else to keep in mind would be looking at berry terpenes.
+These could keep you focused during the day, give you energy and help you to feel relaxed so it would be easier getting to sleep in the evening.

 #5 Manage your stress levels